gamerhat18/online-exam-loopholes/README.md

 # Creating a Virtual Machine in KVM
-This step-by-step guide will take you through setting up a CPU and memory efficient virtual machine to use OBS Studio leveraging KVM, an open-source virtualization software contained in most linux distributions.
+This step-by-step guide will take you through setting up a CPU and memory efficient virtual machine to use OBS Studio and give exam at the same time.

 ## Install KVM
 First up, you must install KVM and the Virtual Machine Manager.
 By installing `virt-manager`, you will get everything you need for your distribution: